-Broadly speaking companies use video marketing to increase their sales, build brand awareness as well as trust, to keep their current customers informed, and to reach out to potential customers.
-The platforms most commonly used by marketers for posting social media marketing videos and video ads are Instagram, YouTube , and Facebook.
-A reason why video marketing is favored as a marketing tool is because of its potential to explain everything in a format that is preferred by users — the visual format.
-Tutorials or explainer videos are especially popular among end users.
+Broadly speaking, companies use video marketing to increase their sales, build brand awareness and trust to keep their current customers informed, and reach out to potential customers.
+The platforms most commonly used by marketers for posting social media marketing videos and video ads are Instagram, YouTube, and Facebook.

 6. Video Marketing as a Lead Generation Channel

-According to Optinmonster, video marketers get 66% more qualified leads per year (Optinmonster, 2019).
-Optinmonster also concluded that video marketers achieve a 54% increase in brand awareness .
+According to OptinMonster, video marketers get 66% more qualified leads per year (OptinMonster, 2019).
+OptinMonster also concluded that video marketers achieve a 54% increase in brand awareness.
 Additionally, 93% of marketers say they’ve landed a new customer thanks to a video on social media.
 This increased quality of leads can be attributed to the quality of education that video brings.
-Not only do customers gain trust in companies, but they’re also able to educate themselves about the company or their product through interactive visuals.
-These stats show that there’s no need to second-guess the benefits of video marketing for business.
-As for video marketing in 2021, it will be a great way to grow your network and customer base, not just now, but also in the future.
+Not only do customers gain trust in companies, but they’re also able to educate themselves about the company or its products through interactive visuals.
+These stats show that there's no need to second-guess the benefits of video marketing for business.
+As for video marketing in 2023, it will be a great way to grow your network and customer base, not just now, but also in the future.

-This is followed by the king of social media , Facebook, with more than three-quarters (76 percent) of marketers planning to do video marketing on the platform.
-Having launched video features as recently as 2017 , LinkedIn is a relatively new player as a video marketing platform.
-But already, it has surpassed other platforms like Instagram and Twitter to become the third-most-popular social media platform for video marketing.
-Two-thirds (66 percent) of marketers say they will be using video on LinkedIn in 2020.
+This is followed by the king of social media, Facebook.
+Seven in ten marketers plan to do video marketing on the platform.
+Having launched video features only as recently as 2017, LinkedIn is a relatively new player as a video marketing platform.
+But, already, it has surpassed other platforms like Instagram and Twitter to become the third-most-popular social media platform for video marketing.
+Just under two-thirds (63%) of marketers say they will be using video on LinkedIn.